moldham74/AussieCAS/about.md

 _"There is only one to avoid criticism: Do nothing, say nothing, and be nothing"_ - Aristotle

-I am currently a Computational Social Science (CSS) Ph.D. student in the [Department of Computational and Data Sciences](https://cos.gmu.edu/cds/academic-programs/) at George Mason University.
-My advisor, [Professor Axtell](http://www.css.gmu.edu/~axtell/Rob/Home.html) is a leading expert in agent-based modelling (and most other things!).
+I am currently a Computational Social Science (CSS) Ph.D. student in the <a href="https://cos.gmu.edu/cds/academic-programs/" target="blank">Department of Computational and Data Sciences</a> at George Mason University.
+My advisor, <a href="http://www.css.gmu.edu/~axtell/Rob/Home.html" target="blank">Professor Axtell</a> is a leading expert in agent-based modelling (and most other things!).
 My original intention was to only complete my masters is CSS but as things turned out I am doing my Ph.D..
 Being awarded a prestigious George Mason University Presidential scholarship is certainly a great help, and has provided me extensive freedom to research and explore a variety of topics as I progress through the Ph.D. program.

 ![me](websiteimages/IoOutput.gif)